 “But in the end, it’s up to all of us to contribute to solving the world’s problems, to begin thinking of ourselves not as passengers but as crew on spaceship earth.”
 Dutch Designer – Inventor Daan Roosegaarde, creator of Smog Free Towers, Azure Magazine May 2020.
 Designers show people new ways to live.
 We answer questions with ideas.
 How do we go green?
 Why should we make choices for environmental responsibility?
 What materials are healthiest, which are most sustainable and offer the best life cycle cost benefits?
 Where can we buy green sustainable products that do no lasting harm to our planet?
 It is the responsibility of designers today to show people that there is a new way to live that does not involve personal sacrifice but which in fact creates eco-luxury.
 Eco-lux may not be gold plated, but it will be both comfortable and healthy.

 Sustainability is a big word today, we hear the word sustainable being used all the time and in many ways.
 For me the best short question about sustainability was asked at the first Victoria, Living Futures Conference: “What if we lived here as if we planned to stay?”
 Many of us are living today as if we have another planet to move to when business has wasted the one we have.
 However a local movement to change this is growing all over the globe.
 People see the need for sustainability.
 Please think about how you want to live, is it in a healthy safe home, or in a home full of drycleaning chemicals, volatile organic compounds and toxic offgassing?

-Why would a Victoria designer with international clients decide to concentrate on working with people within 100 miles of his studio?
-I realized that jetting to eco-projects in Baja or The Bahamas does not fix our own back yard, and our first responsibility in eco terms, must be to our own waste, our own energy use and our own ability to make a difference.
-So I reduced the size of my carbon footprint, with a no-commute live/work studio lifestyle in Fan Tan Alley and we promote suppliers, artists, designers, craftspeople and the local trades who use green methods within 100 miles of the design studio.
+100 Mile Design – Why would a Victoria designer with international clients decide to concentrate on working within 100 miles of his studio?
+Jetting to eco-projects in Baja or The Bahamas does not fix our own back yard, and our first responsibility in eco terms, must be to our own waste, our own energy use and our own ability to make a difference.
+So I reduced the size of my working carbon footprint, promoting suppliers, artists, designers, craftspeople and local trades who meet our eco standards within 100 miles of the design studio.
 Sustainability starts with local.
 Local dollars spent on local suppliers keep our island economy strong, keep our community vital and keep our ability to withstand global economics under our own control.
 When shopping think about your decisions to support local food production, local furniture makers and local eco initiatives.
 In honour of the Vancouver based 100 Mile Diet, my mantra is 100 Mile Design.
 Victoria sits on a green jewel floating in the ocean, please let’s all do what we can to keep it that way.

-Ten Checkpoints: An artist / designer’s mantra for a new green way of creating, working and interacting within community.
+Ten Checkpoints: for creating, working and interacting within a sustainable community.

 - When we need to extract raw materials, can we do so responsibly without impairing wildlife habitat, or degrading the natural environment in irrevocable ways?
 Is the water still fresh and clean; are those resources which we feel we need, truly sustainable?